kjenney/my-rest-service/README.md

 # my-rest-service

-A REST service that is hosted on Kubernetes.
+A REST service that is hosted on Rancher Desktop, has a private Docker registry, and uses Kaniko to build images.
+I did this to avoid Docker limits.

 ## Installation